Decadent slices of mochi with a caramelized exterior and chewy interior. Vegan, gluten-free, oil-free, and just 6 simple ingredients!

 Although we’re calling this a cake, it by no means has the texture of a traditional cake.
 Instead of being light and fluffy, this mochi cake is dense and chewy just like mochi, but it’s sweeter and richer than regular mochi.
 It’s like the perfect cross between a Japanese snack and an American dessert, so it’s no wonder it became such a popular treat in Hawaii.
 The traditional Hawaiian butter mochi is made with butter, eggs, milk, sugar, mochiko, and coconut milk, and sometimes even sweetened condensed or evaporated milk.

 My mom made butter mochi a lot when I was growing up and it was one of my favorite desserts that she would make.
 Chewy, sweet, rich, and so addicting!
-Albeit it’s full of saturated fat and sugar, so not the best for you, but it’s nice to enjoy some for special occasions.
+Although it’s got a hefty amount of saturated fat and sugar, so not the best for you, but nice to enjoy some for special occasions.
 But I wanted to make one a little healthier, that I could eat more often without feeling so heavy afterwards, and of course I wanted to make a vegan version.
 And here it is!

 This vegan mochi cake requires just 6 simple ingredients!